fyousefi/Angular-Expertise/angular-test-and-design-for-testability/README.md

 ## Further help

+In this project, I've enabled the angular analytics usage data.
+Should you not want to share usage data about this project with the Angular Team at Google under [Google's Privacy Policy](https://policies.google.com/privacy) the following command will disable this feature entirely:

+`ng analytics disable`

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.